braxtonhall/ziyi.zip/README.md

   - Every new tab
 - Clear history

-### FEATURES

-- On mobile, fewer entries shown in history

 ### POST RELEASE

 - Add a download link with version badge for chrome in options